ucd25-cosmos-thebackpropagators/ucd25-cosmos-thebackpropagators.github.io/content/miniprojects/miniproject1/_index.md

 ---

 ## Methodology and Data
 We collected data on median household income and air pollution scores for each county in California from the publicly available NIH national database.
-The data was loaded and cleaned using Python’s Pandas library.
+Collecting data from the same research website ensured that the definitions of the county were consistent.
+The data was then loaded and cleaned using Python’s Pandas library.
 To examine the correlation between income and pollution levels, we used Scikit-Learn’s LinearRegression model.
-The results were then visualized using Matplotlib, where a scatter plot of actual data points was plotted alongside the line of best fit produced by the regression model.
+The LinearRegression model graphed a best fit line according to the points that were plotted.
+The results were visualized using Matplotlib, where a scatter plot of actual data points was plotted.
+The line of best fit was also produced by the regression model.

 ---

 ## Results
-We graphed Median Household Income on the x-axos and Pollution Level on the y-axis.
+We graphed Median Household Income on the x-axis and Pollution Level on the y-axis.
 The result for such a graph indicated a series of points along the plot to show an overall downward sloping result.
-The regression line indicated in the graph below indicates the overall trend.
+The regression line indicated in the graph below indicates the overall downward trend.
 This line reflects the fact that an increase in income typically results in a decrease in the pollution level in that neighborhood.

 ---